kmDoing/Encoder-Decoder_production/README.md

 # Encoder-Decoder Production

-# Note: This code has not been tested lately to make sure it is in full running order.
-I am working on making sure it is all good.
-I will delete this note when everything has been set to rights.

 In this project I am taking the Frick encoder-decoder tutorial and making changes to bring it in line with a production-level code repo, which includes doing the following: